chenxingqiang/secret-learn/doc/modules/feature_extraction.rst

     ``analyzer=str.split``
-  * Fancy token-level analysis such as stemming, lemmatizing, compound splitting, filtering based on part-of-speech, etc. are not included in the jax-sklearn codebase, but can be added by customizing either the tokenizer or the analyzer.
+  * Fancy token-level analysis such as stemming, lemmatizing, compound splitting, filtering based on part-of-speech, etc. are not included in the secret-learn codebase, but can be added by customizing either the tokenizer or the analyzer.
     Here's a ``CountVectorizer`` with a tokenizer and lemmatizer using `NLTK <https://www.nltk.org/>`_::